Radimal/marvelous-chestnut/src/pages/index.md

             new_window: false
             no_follow: false
       - title: 100% Human Supported
-        content: >-
+        content: >
-          Want to ask a DAVCR a question about a patient's report?
+          Want to ask a DACVR a question about a patient's report?
 Just message us and we'll respond quickly.
-Need a full DAVCR report for a patient?
+Need a full DACVR report for a patient?
           A few taps and we'll have it to you in the same amount of time.
 We can even do full DAVCR reporting for 100% of your patients.
         image_alt: ''